GoogleCloudDataproc/flink-bigquery-connector/README.md

 ## Example Application

-The `flink-connector-bigquery-examples` module offers a sample Flink application powered by the connector.
+The `flink-1.17-connector-bigquery-examples` module offers a sample Flink application powered by the connector.
 It can be found at `com.google.cloud.flink.bigquery.examples.BigQueryExample`.
 It offers an intuitive hands-on application with elaborate guidance to test out the connector and its various configurations across different source read modes.

 ## FAQ